haddonm/rutilsMH/README.md

 * 0.1.5 2020-09-13 added plotnull and tidynames

 * 0.1.6 2020-10-06 added makecanvas, makevx, makevy, circle, cart2pol, pol2cart, makerect, pythag, and plotoblong all from diagrams.
 These just make it slightly easier to plot diagrams within R.

+* 0.1.7 2020-11-12 added rmdcss, which simplifies setting up an HTML Rmd file